When Taxi’s Sunshine Cab Company Made A Home in Greenwich Village

-The other memorable characters included Tony Banta played by Tony Danza, the prizefighter with a losing record; Bobby Wheeler played by Jeff Conaway, the struggling actor; Louie De Palma played by Danny DeVito, the irascible and abusive dispatcher; Latka Gravas played by Andy Kaufman, the immigrant mechanic; and, my favorite, Reverend Jim “Iggy” Ignatowski played by Christopher Lloyd, the burnt out, aging hippie minister who originally started as a guest character and became a regular during Season 2.
+The other memorable characters included Tony Banta played by Tony Danza, the prizefighter with a losing record; Bobby Wheeler played by Jeff Conaway, the struggling actor; Louie De Palma played by Danny DeVito, the irascible and abusive dispatcher; Latka Gravas played by Andy Kaufman, the immigrant mechanic; and, my favorite, Reverend Jim “Iggy” Ignatowski played by Christopher Lloyd, the burnt out, aging hippie minister who originally started as a guest character and became a regular during season two.

 Many of the episodes of this hilarious series began with the camera scanning No. 534 at Hudson and Charles Streets.
-This 1920’s purpose-built, two story garage was actually home to the Dover Garage, at a time when garages were a more common sight in this part of the Village.
-This building was replaced in 1998 by a six story brick condominium, a more common sight today.
+This 1920’s purpose-built, two-story garage was actually home to the Dover Garage, at a time when garages were a more common sight in this part of the Village.
+This building was replaced in 1998 by a six-story brick condominium, a more common sight today.
 But in the late 1970s, both the garage and the oddball characters grappling with life’s absurdities and their own aspirations felt right at home in the West Village.

 The show left the viewing public with more than a few memorable storylines.
 Who could forget such episodes as Jim taking his driver’s test, Latka and Simka’s (played by Carol Kane) wedding, the wrecking ball demolishing Jim’s apartment – with oblivious Jim continuing to eat his breakfast, or the sociopathic Louie meeting his girlfriend’s (played by DeVito’s real-life wife Rhea Pearlman) parents?
 Re-watching episodes of Taxi all these years later, I still find myself laughing hysterically, at a show which dealt intelligently with some very serious issues including gambling addiction, divorce, sexual harassment, bisexuality, immigration and racism.